sillsdev/TheCombine/README.md

 > Note: To avoid browser tabs from being opened automatically every time the frontend is launched, set
 > [`BROWSER=none`](https://create-react-app.dev/docs/advanced-configuration/) environment variable.

-Installs the necessary packages and runs the app in the development mode.<br> Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Installs the necessary packages and runs the app in the development mode.

+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 #### `npm run frontend`